 About

 I am a Ph.D. student in the Department of Computer & Information Sciences at University of Delaware, where I work with Prof. Ilya Safro in the Algorithms, AI & Computational Science Lab.
+I am currently a Research Intern at Fujitsu Research Quantum Lab.

 I obtained my B.S. at Texas Christian University.